 Please contact the Nottinghamshire Healthcare Staff Testing Team via COVID19Testing@nottshc.nhs.uk, telephone 0115 955 5472 or internally via extension 10150.

-It is not currently possible to supply the bottles of solution on their own.
+It is not possible to supply the bottles of solution on their own.
 If you have spilt one of your bottles of solution, please continue to use your kit until you run out of solution in the other bottle.

 Staff may continue to swab whilst on annual leave for longer than a week, but it is not a requirement.